 Code reusability can be excellently achieved with Ionic.
-It comes with the concept of “wrapped web app” which makes it easy to reuse the code.
+It comes with the concept of a “wrapped web app” which makes it easy to reuse the code.
 Here you will end up developing a wrapped web app at the end of the development.
 Here development is also helped by a powerful component library.

 When it comes to code reusability, Flutter does a good job too.
-By default, you can use Material Design over both mobile platforms, as the widgets it comes with does not go well with the underlying platform.
+By default, you can use Material Design over both mobile platforms, as the widgets it comes with do not go well with the underlying platform.
 However, Flutter is doing its best to come up with components that are iOS-styled.
 Once you know the platform you are running, you can swap the widgets manually.
 However, it can seem to be more effort than what you need on Ionic.

 React Native just offers you a set of native components to start with and it compiles to native defaults.
 With React Native you need to do more work to get the right styles and this means you need to put in more effort.
 In the usual case, more codes can be reused.

-When compared with Flutter, Ionic, and React Native enjoy the support of a strong community.
+When compared with Flutter, Ionic, and React Native enjoys the support of a strong community.
 When we look at different mobile app development tools, Flutter is quite new in the game and is younger to React Native and Ionic.
 Ionic is built over AngularJS and is in the business for around 6 years now.
-This has helped it to have strong community support which lets to resolve the issues and offer constant updates.
+This has helped it to have strong community support which lets it resolve the issues and offer constant updates.